Skip to main content Go to home page

 From 1 March 2020, the State Revenue Office will no longer apply the practical approach

-The provisions have been in place for more than 4 years and the special rules for discretionary trusts are better understood by all (or at the very least all advisers on Victorian state taxes).
+The provisions have been in place since 1 July 2015 and the special rules for discretionary trusts are better understood by all.

 Accordingly, from 1 March 2020, the State Revenue Office will no longer apply the practical approach.
 Instead, the special rules for discretionary trusts will be applied to all discretionary trusts (including family discretionary trusts), so that if the discretionary trust has any potential foreign beneficiary, the trust will generally be a foreign trust for the purpose of the provisions.